lynx-x-ray-observatory/soxs/doc/source/overview.rst

 |instrument_simulator_cmd|_.

-Currently, the instrument simulator can simulate "default" instrument configurations for *Lynx* and *Athena*, but one can also supply a modified instrument configuration for use with the instrument simulator, which is laid out in more detail in :ref:`instrument`.
+Currently, the instrument simulator can simulate "default" instrument configurations for *Lynx*, *Athena*, *Chandra*, and *Hitomi*, but one can also supply a modified instrument configuration for use with the instrument simulator, which is laid out in more detail in :ref:`instrument`.

 Working with Other Tools
 ------------------------